 This is the first book of the nine-book Dragon Mage series in which a spaceship accidentally goes through a wormhole to another galaxy where they encounter space pirates and talking dragons.
 The rest of the book range from $0.99 to $3.99 but are all in Kindle Unlimited.

-This one has a pretty good opening scene.
 The spaceship is falling apart and the crew, including Charlie, is struggling to make it through the “powerful radiologic properties” of a foreign atmosphere.

 Charlie has been working for a space company on a top-secret project for the past five years.
 The point of it is to bend space so that a spacecraft can reach a research center on Mars quickly.
 One day he receives a call informing him that an early test of the “moon jump” has succeeded.